Outdoor Tiles

-The Tile API lets you add Mountaya's geospatial layers — weather overlays, snow depth, activity routes, collection data, and custom drawings — directly into your own map.
+Outdoor Tiles lets you add Mountaya's geospatial layers (weather overlays, snow depth, activity routes, collection data, custom drawings) directly into your own map.
 You keep full control over the UI and user experience while Mountaya handles the data pipeline.

 Use it when you already have a map in your application and want to enrich it with Mountaya data.
 If you don't have a map yet and want a ready-made experience, use Map Embedding instead.